 The risk of tuberculosis can sometimes be decreased in children by the standard BCG (Bacillus Calmette-Guérin) vaccine.
 This vaccine offers limited protection to small children but it is no longer recommended for adults.
 It is hard to know if you have tuberculosis but if you find out that you do have the disease, you should avoid risk factors, such as smoking, to avoid the disease worsening.
 Relatives who cough, particularly if they have had a cough for a long time, associated with fever, night sweats and weight loss, should be encouraged to visit a doctor and have appropriate examinations to detect tuberculosis.
 This is particularly important if they have a condition which reduces their immunity or if they have come from a country where tuberculosis is common.
 Family members of tuberculosis patients should also be examined to detect whether they have the disease.
 Patients who are receiving treatment for tuberculosis should be regularly checked by a doctor to see if their condition has improved and to detect possible side-effects or complications.

-The World Health Organization (WHO) has developed a strategy called ‘Stop TB’ to try to achieve a tuberculosis-free world.
-It aims to reduce the amount of tuberculosis sufferers in the world by 2015 by:
+The World Health Organization (WHO) has developed a strategy called ‘End TB’ to try to achieve a tuberculosis-free world.
+It aims to reduce the amount of tuberculosis sufferers in the world by 2035 by:

 - providing patients with high-quality diagnosis and treatment